|

 The Tenri Cultural Institute

-The Youth Concerts provide young students the opportunity to practice performance skills
+The Youth Concerts provide young students the opportunity to practice performance skills.

 The Gifted Young People's Concerts

-afford young pianists up to age 18, who are students of members, an opportunity to perform on stage with their peers, before a panel of judges
+afford pianists age 18 and younger, who are students of members, an opportunity to perform on stage with their peers.
+The concerts are adjudicated.

-Master Class Series
+The Master Class Series

-featuring renowned artists and teachers
+features renowned artists and teachers.

 Seymour Bernstein Master Class Featured students: Sarah Palmer, Marcel Rominger, Justin Warren Click on picture to view movie of Mr. Bernstein working with Justin Warren